Graduating as a foreign student in Germany: How to convert a student visa to a work permit in Germany?

 2. Apply for a job-seeker visa

-If you did not find a job and your student status is about to expire soon, make sure to apply for a job-seeker visa.
+If you did not find a job and your student status is about to expire soon, you could try to apply for a job-seeker visa.
 This gives you the opportunity to stay in Germany and look for a job.

-While being on a job-seeker visa you can stay in Germany for a period of 18 months.
+While being on a job-seeker visa you can typically stay in Germany for a period of 18 months.
 Within this timeframe you should be able to find a job that is in line with your qualifications.
-If 9 to 5 is not for you, you are also allowed to apply for a self-employed visa afterwards.
+If 9 to 5 is not for you, you can also try to apply for a self-employed visa afterwards.

 Christine is a co-founder of Jetztpat.
 She was raised in the so-called Schwabenländle but fell in love with travelling to random places very early in life.
 After living in Japan and Taiwan for several years, she finally went back home to stay in the German beer capital (where she survives by drinking wine).
 If she is not watching her favorite Japanese Netflix show aggretsuko, you can find her Googling answers to the real questions in life.